Aya Mouallem

-Aya Mouallem (Arabic: آية المعلّم), born on January 17, 1998, is a Lebanese electrical engineer, gender equality activist, and a Knight-Hennessy Scholar at Stanford University.
+Aya Mouallem (Arabic: آية المعلّم; born January 17, 1998) is a Lebanese electrical engineer, researcher, and a Knight-Hennessy Scholar at Stanford University.
 She is the co-founder, co-director, and current board advisory member of All Girls Code, a volunteer-led initiative to provide Lebanese female youth with coding experience.
 Mouallem is active in the field of Arab youth women empowerment in STEM.

 Early life and education

 Aya Mouallem was born on January 17, 1998, in Beirut, Lebanon.
 She attended high school at Beirut Baptist School from 2013 to 2016.
-Due to her grandfather's experience with Alzheimer's disease, Aya decided to pursue a degree in engineering to improve healthcare and biomedical systems.
-Mouallem later graduated from the American University of Beirut (AUB) in 2020 holding a BEng degree in Computer and Communications Engineering and an undeclared minor in English Language and Literature.
+Mouallem graduated from the American University of Beirut (AUB) in 2020 holding a BEng degree in Computer and Communications Engineering and an undeclared minor in English Language and Literature.
 She received the prestigious Penrose Award upon graduation, which is awarded to an outstanding undergraduate in Maroun Semaan Faculty of Engineering and Architecture at AUB on the basis of scholarship, character, leadership, and contribution to university life.
-She is currently a Knight-Hennessy Scholar at Stanford University pursuing an MS/Ph.D. in Electrical and Electronics Engineering, and her research focuses on increasing the accessibility of engineering education.
+She is currently a Knight-Hennessy Scholar at Stanford University pursuing an MS/Ph.D. in Electrical and Electronics Engineering, and her research focuses on increasing the accessibility of engineering education to learners with disabilities.

-Activism and volunteer work
+Outreach and volunteer efforts

 All Girls Code

 Mouallem co-founded and served as co-director of All Girls Code, a non-profit, community-based initiative that aims to provide Lebanese female youth with coding experience and hands-on experience in STEM.
 All Girls Code offers several hands-on, immersive technology programs and a year-round mentorship program, and it is fully volunteer-led.
 90% of All Girls Code alumni have gone on to pursue a degree in STEM.

 Mouallem stated that she was motivated to found All Girls Code after noticing that women were discouraged from pursuing careers in STEM; instead, they pursued careers that are not traditionally dominated by men.
 Mouallem also cited other personal experiences and gave an example about the lack of gender diversity at a software lab at her university.